 Zithromax (azithromycin), commonly called Z-Pak, is a macrolide antibacterial drug prescribed to treat a variety of mild to moderate infections.
-Zithromax has been linked to several serious side effects, including severe or life-threatening allergic reactions, heart problems, including dangerous arrhythmias, drug-induced diarrhea and colitis and liver failure.
+Zithromax has been linked to several serious side effects, including severe or life-threatening allergic reactions, heart problems (including dangerous arrhythmias), drug-induced diarrhea and colitis, and liver failure.
 The U.S. Food and Drug Administration issued a new Zithromax warning in August 2018.
 The agency warned of an increased risk of cancer relapse and death in certain patients.

 Zithromax (azithromycin) is a prescription antibiotic used to treat a variety of mild to moderate infections in patients, including some respiratory tract and soft-tissue infections.
 It is often a common antibiotic substitute for patients with a penicillin allergy due to its slightly wider spectrum of microorganisms (bacteria) it can fight against.